-Since the invention of computer games, developers have been looking for better and more effective ways of simulating 3D geometry on planar surfaces.
+Since the invention of computer games like the ones mentioned at Denoffentilge, developers have been looking for better and more effective ways of simulating 3D geometry on planar surfaces.
 The reason for needing these techniques is the inability to push out millions if not billions of raw polygons to get the actual detail needed for a realistic image on the screen.
 The following report investigates the different techniques used over the years including history and possible applications.

 2. Normal Distortion

 The oldest trick in the book for simulating 3D geometry is known as Bump Mapping, Diffuse Mapping or Normal Mapping.
 Introduced in 1978 by J. F. Blinn, one of the inventors of texture mapping; Bump mapping, now implemented with R. L. Cook’s normal map format, takes an image composed of preset normals and uses these to calculate lighting on a per pixel basis, representing a more accurate picture than per vertex lighting.

 Invented in 1999, M. M. Oliveira and G. Bishop’s Relief Textures pre-distort an image based on depth information.
 The depth information is stored in either the w component of a normal map, or in it’s own gray scale image.
 Generally a depth of 0 (black) is the lowest point and 1 (white) is the highest point.
 This method being extremely computationally expensive makes it unrealistic for use in games.
 Due to both the linear and binary searches involved, relief mapping is not recommended for gaming.
 The picture quality, be it highly detailed and realistic, suffers from a long computation time.
 This method is best set for 3D modeling or CG movies/movie characters.